ramonrabello/Kiphy/README.md

 # Integrating with GIPHY API
 ## Creating a GIPHY developers account
-In order to call GIPHY API, you need a GIPHY developers account.
+In order to call GIPHY API, you primarily need a GIPHY developers account.
 To do so, follow the steps:
 1. Go to developers.giphy.com
 2. Click on _Create an App_ button
 3. Type a _Name_ and a _Description_ for your app.